 System of Government

-In 1989, Australia gifted a patrol boat, the CIPPB Te Kukupa, to the Cook Islands.
+Australia's relationship with the Cook Islands focusses on shared membership of regional organisations, trade and investment, people-to-people links, and security cooperation including the Cook Islands' participation in the Pacific Maritime Security Program.
+In 1989, Australia gifted the Cook Islands a patrol boat, the Cook Islands Pacific Patrol Boat (CIPPB) Te Kukupa.
 Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island's large Exclusive Economic Zone (EEZ).
-Australia completed a second refurbishment of the Te Kukupa in April 2015.
+Australia completed a second refurbishment of Te Kukupa in April 2015.
 Through the Defence Cooperation Program, Australia provides in-country and Australia-based training in technical and professional skills, operational planning support, funding support for patrolling and ongoing maintenance.
 As well as maritime surveillance, Te Kukupa is also able to provide a search and rescue capability.

 More information on development assistance to the Cook Islands.